thomasglachant/gobana-agent/README.md

 # Gobana

-Gobana is a simple, fast, and powerful log monitoring tool.
+Gobana is a simple and fast log monitoring tool.

-You can use agent only to monitor log files and configure alerting, or you can use agent + server to centralize log monitoring.
+You can use agent to monitor log files and configure alerting.

-## Agent mode
+## Basic usage

 First, you must create a configuration file `config.yml`.